-Students should not sign as witnesses for such legal documents as surgery permits.
+Students should not sign as witnesses for legal documents such as surgery permits.
 It is also recommended students not witness wills or other similar legal documents.
 Refer any such requests to instructor or appropriate nursing personnel in the clinical agency.